eclipse-archived/golo-lang/README.md

     rake html

-#### Building documentation on Ubuntu
+#### Building documentation on Ubuntu Linux

-You'll need to perform the following steps before building the golo-lang on Ubuntu:
+You'll need to perform the following steps before building the golo-lang docs on Ubuntu:

 1. Perform *sudo apt-get install asciidoc python-pygments fop* to get the required dependencies.
 2. Uncomment a line in /etc/asciidoc/asciidoc.conf to allow use of pygments highligher: